markof94/react-adaptable-input/README.md

+# React Adaptable Inputs

+A couple of Input components with some additional functionality:

+- Persistent label
+- Character Counter with character limits
+- Focused state colors
+- Error state colors and labels

-# simple-component-library
+# Installation

-A library of React components created using `create-react-app`.## Installation Run the following command:
-`npm install simple-component-library`
+`npm install react-adaptable-components`

+More docs coming soon!